 First-run Wizard

 The first-run wizard appears when Herald cannot find a usable config at the default path or at the path passed with -config.
-It creates the account, server, SMTP, sync, cleanup, and AI settings that the normal TUI uses afterward.
+It connects a mail account first, applies safe defaults, and lets people customize optional preferences only when they choose to.

 Overview